hult/actionnotifier/README.md

 Or install it yourself as:

-    $ gem install actionpusher
+    $ gem install actionnotifer

 ## Development

-This section is for people who want to do development work on Action Pusher (highly encouraged!).
+This section is for people who want to do development work on Action Notifier (highly encouraged!).

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.